s3gm3nt4ti0nf4ult/image-binder/README.md

 I wanted to make it 100% 10/10 rated in pylint :).

+Feel free to contribute.

 ### TODO:
 - [x] Argparse argument parsing
 - [ ] filling blank places (for example 3 image box) with predefined color
+- [ ] specifing size of output image in px
 - [ ] TBD